Starts Exactly On Time at 6 pm - Join Early at 5:45 pm

 May His great Name grow exalted and sanctified.

 In the world that He created as He willed.
-May He give reign to His kingship, in your lifetimes and in your days, and in the lifetimes of the entire family of Israel, swiftly and soon.
-Amen
+May He give reign to His kingship, in your lifetimes and in your days,

 May His great Name be blessed forever and ever.